 Your employer is obliged to ensure there are procedures in place to prevent discrimination at work, and should deal with any complaints that arise.

 There are different forms of discrimination.
-The Equality Act 2010 sets out four main types of discrimination.
-They are:
+The Equality Act 2010 sets out four main types of discrimination:

 - Direct Discrimination: This is discrimination against an employee because of one or more of the protected characteristics named above.

 - Indirect Discrimination: This is where a policy or practice in the workplace causes a considerably smaller proportion of those with a protected characteristic to be unable to comply with the policy or practice than those who do not have the protected characteristic or who have a different protected characteristic.